Yeshan-Wang/Advanced-NLP-G5-A3/README.md

 The script loads an already fine-tuned model produced by train.py and makes predictions on the test set.

 ## bert_utils.py
+bert_utils is a helper functions for loading and preprocessing data for use with the BERT model.
+The module defines functions for converting word pieces to tokens, expanding text to word pieces using a BERT tokenizer, and converting data to tensors.
+The module also contains functions for getting the torch device and padding sequences.

 ## main.py
 The main() function in main.py is the entry point for executing the program.
 When the main() function is called, it performs the following steps: